 Buying Miles

 As a LifeMiles member, you also have the option to buy miles.
-However, doing so is almost never a good idea.
-Avianca charges a fixed rate of 3.3 cents per mile regardless of how many miles you purchase at once.
-Since you can rarely get more than 3.3 cents per mile in redemption value out of LifeMiles, this is a very bad deal.
+The minimum number of LifeMiles that can be purchased per transaction is 1,000 and you can’t purchase more than 200,000 LifeMiles per calendar year.
+Normally, Avianca charges a fixed rate of 3.3 cents per mile regardless of how many miles you purchase at once.
+And, since you can rarely get more than 3.3 cents per mile in redemption value out of LifeMiles, buying Avianca LifeMiles at the normal rate is almost never a good idea.

 Avianca also has a subscription service called Club LifeMiles which essentially rewards you with a monthly sum of LifeMiles for paying a monthly fee.
+Plus, if you also have an Avianca co-branded credit card, you’ll have your miles earnings from your credit card matched one-to-one (up to a monthly limit) as part of your Club LifeMiles subscription.

 How to Redeem Avianca LifeMiles